 Enjoy an outback picnic at Many Big Rocks picnic area (Karnu Yalpa) in Toorale National Park, near Bourke.
 You can also birdwatch or fish by the banks of the Darling River, under a shady coolabah tree.

 Visit the beautiful historic Kinchega Woolshed for a glimpse into Australian pastoral history and imagine the heyday of this place, where six million sheep were sheared.
+Tours are suspended until further notice.

 Step back in time at the historic site of the explosion of the PS Providence on the banks of the Darling River in Kinchega National Park.